-Venerio, the welcoming hermit on the Tino Island
+Venerio, the welcoming hermit on the Island of Tino

 The city, or perhaps it is better to say its sea, is preparing to celebrate San Venerio, the saint protector of the Gulf

 On the 12th and 13th, 16th and 17th September, is celebrated on the sea of the Gulf the feast of St. Venerio, an ancient worship that is the patron saint of sailors in the Gulf of La Spezia.
-For the occasion, several opportunities to visit the Tino island, normally closed to the access to civilian boats, including the blessing of boats and the Holy Messe.
+For the occasion, several opportunities to visit the Island of Tino, normally closed to the access to civilian boats, including the blessing of boats and the Holy Messe.
 There will be a special boat service to reach the island.

 But who was Venerio, and why is he so important to the Gulf of La Spezia?